flipperdevices/flipperzero_protobuf_py/README.md

 The command tool `flipperCmd` is terminal based tool for file transfer and remote command.
 It can be run from the command line or as an interactive app.

-It is still a work in progress (Alpha) but is functional
+It is still a work in progress (Alpha) but is functional.
+We are looking for help with stabilization of this build, making it work on any system.

+If you want to contribute, we run black and isort for code formatting purposes.

 ---